dekoza/mtgpl/docs/_sources/THS.rst.txt

 :mtgtip:`Ashiok, Nightmare Weaver<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/5/9/599c3c9f-dfb7-4357-9d9c-9a1a4616b103.jpg?1562818514|https://scryfall.com/card/ths/188/ashiok-nightmare-weaver?utm_source=api>`
    +2: Exile the top three cards of target opponent's library.

-   −X: Put a creature card with converted mana cost X exiled with Ashiok, Nightmare Weaver onto the battlefield under your control.
+   −X: Put a creature card with mana value X exiled with Ashiok, Nightmare Weaver onto the battlefield under your control.
 That creature is a Nightmare in addition to its other types.

    −10: Exile all cards from all opponents' hands and graveyards.